aditya02acharya/ImageSearch/README.md

 as a mapping between the beliefs and actions, which is learnt with a reinforcement learning algorithm, Q-learning.

-Before learning, an empty Qtable was assumed in which the values (i.e., Q-values) of all beliefaction pairs were zero.
+Before learning, an empty Qtable was assumed in which the values (i.e., Q-values) of all belief action pairs were zero.
 The model therefore started with no control knowledge and action selection was entirely random.
 The model was then trained until performance plateaued (requiring 100,000 trials).